awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation.md

 # AMI\-based delivery using AWS CloudFormation<a name="cloudformation"></a>

-AWS Marketplace vendors can list AMI\-based products that are delivered to AWS Marketplace customers by using AWS CloudFormation templates\.
+AWS Marketplace sellers can list AMI\-based products that are delivered to AWS Marketplace buyersby u sing AWS CloudFormation templates\.
 This feature was previously known as Clusters and AWS Resources \(CAR\)\.
 You can use the templates to define a cluster or distributed architecture for the products or to select different AMI combinations or product configurations\.
 The AWS CloudFormation templates can be configured to deliver a single Amazon Machine Image \(AMI\) or multiple AMIs along with associated config files and Lambda functions\.
-Customers can browse the selection of solutions on AWS Marketplace, subscribe with one click, and deploy by using AWS CloudFormation templates that you provide\.
+Buyers can browse the selection of solutions on AWS Marketplace, buy with one click, and deploy by using AWS CloudFormation templates that you provide\.

 Multi\-AMI solutions can contain up to 20 AMIs and up to 20 AWS CloudFormation templates\.
 Each AWS CloudFormation template can reference any combination or subset of the AMIs contained in the solution\.
-The customer subscribes to a single solution that entitles them to all of the AMIs in that product\.
+The buyer purchases a single solution that entitles them to all of the AMIs in that product\.
 When the product has multiple AMIs, each AMI has its own unique product code and can be priced and metered separately\.
 However, individual components of a solution aren't discoverable or procurable outside the context of the product\.

 If you have existing single\-AMI products, you can't migrate or combine them into a new multi\-AMI listing\.
 However, your new solution can feature the same software or copies of AMIs used by existing products\.
 Each listing created on AWS Marketplace is a listing with new product codes\.

- You can also include Lambda functions in a Serverless Application with your AMI so that they can be easily deployed together with a few clicks by customers through CloudFormation\.
-For step by step instructions on how to include Lambda functions and Serverless Applications with your AMI, see [Adding serverless application components](cloudformation-serverless-application.md)\.
+You can also include Lambda functions in a Serverless Application with your AMI so that buyers can deploy them through CloudFormation\.
+For instructions on how to include Lambda functions and serverless applications with your AMI, see [Adding serverless application components](cloudformation-serverless-application.md)\.

 ## Building your product listing<a name="building-your-product-listing"></a>

 To submit your product, you need to prepare and validate your AMI\(s\), create your AWS CloudFormation template\(s\), create a topology diagram, complete the product load form, and submit the materials to AWS Marketplace\.
 We recommend that you start by creating and validating your AMI\(s\) and then complete and validate the AWS CloudFormation template\(s\)\.
-After those steps are complete, you should create a topology diagram and estimate the software and infrastructure price\.
+After you complete those steps, you should create a topology diagram and estimate the software and infrastructure price\.
 AWS Marketplace validates your submission and works with you to make your product public\.
 Use the [AWS Pricing Calculator](https://calculator.aws/#/) to help estimate the infrastructure cost for your template\.
 Provide AWS Marketplace with a link to your saved calculator configuration\.
 The following are limitations of multi\-AMI solution products:
 + Updating existing AWS Marketplace products from a standalone product to a multi\-AMI product isn't supported\.
 To make a product available in a multi\-AMI product, copy the AMI and submit it as a component to a new multi\-AMI product\.
-The resulting AMI has a unique product code, different from that of the previous product\.
+The resulting AMI has a unique product code that's different from the previous product's code\.
 + Multi\-AMI solutions aren't visible on the **AWS Marketplace** tab of the **Launch Instance** page in the Amazon Elastic Compute Cloud \(Amazon EC2\) console\.
 + An AWS CloudFormation template must not launch AMIs outside of those listed in the multi\-AMI solution\.
 + AWS CloudFormation templates must be submitted in the form of a public URL\.
 All nested template URLs contained in the template must also be publicly accessible\.

 ## Preparing your AWS CloudFormation template<a name="aws-cloudformation-template-preparation"></a>